SunilRao01/SpaceSim/README.md

 SpaceSim
 ========

 A simple application in order to learn OpenGL.

-I WANT TO LEARN OPENGL BUT COLLEGE HAS FAILED ME!
+I wanted to learn OpenGL but unfortunately my college does not teach any graphical programming classes at the moment.

 The code is sprinkled with notes that I wrote to myself in order to learn some critical concepts.